valentin994/booking-management/README.md

 - Create CRUD for Comments
 - Create Routes for Comments
 - Create Routes for apt
-- Create Tests
-- Add tests and coverage to pre-commit
 - Add docstrings
 - Add alembic